lesis-lat/calibre/documentation/How-to-create-Access-Key.md

 # How to Create an Access Key in AWS for Security Audit

+You need to have access to the AWS Console access.

 1. **Access IAM**: Go to the IAM console at [console.aws.amazon.com/iam/home](https://console.aws.amazon.com/iam/home).
 2. **Click on "Users"**: In the left-hand menu, select "Users."
 3. **Click on "Add Users"**: Press the button to add a new user.